Joensuu: History

 The city of Joensuu, founded by the Czar Nicholas I of Russia in 1848, is the regional centre and the capital of North Karelia.
 During the 19th century Joensuu was a city of manufacture and commerce.
 When in 1860 the city received dispensation rights to initiate commerce, former restrictions against industry were removed and the local sawmills began to prosper and expand.
 Water traffic was improved by the building and opening of the Saimaa Canal in 1856.
 Consequently, a lively commerce between the regions of North Karelia, St. Petersburg and Central Europe was enabled.
 At the end of the 19th century Joensuu was one of the largest harbour cities in Finland.

 Throughout the centuries Karelian traders have plied the Pielisjoki River.
 The river has always been the lively heart of the city.
 Canals – completed by 1870 – increased the river traffic.
 Thousands of steamboats, barges and logging boats sailed along the river during the golden age of river traffic.
 The Pielisjoki River has also been an important log raft route, providing wood for the sawmills and for the entire lumber industry.

 During the last few decades, the formerly modest agrarian town has developed into a vital centre of the province.
 Success in regional annexations, the establishment of the region of North Karelia, and investments in education have been the most decisive actions in this development.

 The municipality of Pielisensuu was consolidated with Joensuu in 1954.
 At the beginning of 2005, the municipalities of Kiihtelysvaara and Tuupovaara were consolidated with Joensuu.
 At the beginning of 2009 the municipalities of Eno and Pyhäselkä were consolidated with Joensuu.
 After the most recent consolidations, there are approximately 73,000 inhabitants in the Joensuu municipal area.

-The University of Joensuu (now part of the University of Eastern Finland since January 2010.) has, in twenty-five years, expanded to eight faculties.
+The University of Joensuu which was established in 1969 and now part of the University of Eastern Finland since January 2010 has in twenty-five years, expanded to eight faculties.
 The university is one of the mainstays for the vitality of the city and so for all North Karelia.
 Diversified international cooperation in science, industry and commerce benefits the whole region.

 The proximity of the eastern border has been an important factor in the history of the city.
 The Republic of Karelia is once again a significant area for cooperation with nearby regions in Russia.
 Export companies in Joensuu continue the pre-revolutionary traditions in foreign trade.

 Joensuu offers varied cultural activities.
 A series of events – Ilosaarirock festival, Joensuu Music Winter, Festival of Visual Culture Viscult, Gospel festivals – and the unspoilt environment increases the attractiveness of the city.

 Joensuu is sometimes referred to as the Forest Capital of Europe, mainly because the European Forest Institute is based there.
 Other forestry research and educational facilities are also based in Joensuu.